roscoestar/roscoestar.github.io/_posts/2019-11-13-triathlon.markdown

 - It can’t really shift gears or brake on the bike, unless it has some sort of long prehensile tongue like a giraffe, which doesn’t have precedent among reptiles (as far as I know).
 - It can’t eat or drink at all during the race unless someone feeds it, especially on the bike, since it has no opposable appendages.
 - It can only race once per however long it takes the tail to grow back completely.
-An anole takes two months to regrow a tail and has a lifespan of six years; scaling that up linearly to a humanlike 80 year lifespan, it would take *Velosaurus* one year to regrow the tail.
-Since it can’t train while the tail is regrowing, it could probably realistically only race once per 1.5 to 2 years.
+An anole takes two months to regrow a tail and has a lifespan of six years; scaling that up linearly to a humanlike 80 year lifespan, it would take *Velosaurus* two years to regrow the tail.
+Since it can’t train while the tail is regrowing, it could probably realistically only race once per 2.5 to 3 years.
 - It may be too much of a chimaera--all of its constituent features come from within Reptilia, but the tail-dropping is a lepidosaur thing while the hooves are an archosaur thing.
 I think *Velosaurus* is probably a lepidosaur that convergently evolved hooves, but I’m not sure if that’s plausible enough.

 ![triathlon-4](/assets/images/posts/triathlon-4.jpg)